www.scantips.com

 Total gain is ($19995.35 - $10000) / $10000 = 0.999535×100 = 99.95351% gain in 6 Full years (Method A).
 The final total value in dollars would be (1 + 0.999535) × initial investment.
 The 1 is the initial 1x investment included in the final total value.
 You can think of it as 1x initial investment, first added, and then subtracted to leave just the gain.
 The percentage is the same for $1 or $1,000,000.

-Note that Percentage Gain formula above (and calculator below) can enter units of either this method (like a 1.15 multiplier for 15% gain) or can use actual values like dollars (for example, if the initial value was $1, the 1.15x gain is $1.15 value).
+Note that Percentage Gain formula above (and calculator below) can enter units of either this method (like a 1.15 multiplier for 15% gain) or can use actual values like resulting dollars (for example.
+If the initial value was $1, the 1.15x gain is $1.15 value).
 Percentage comparisons compute regardless of the actual value, just meaning, $8 vs $1 or $800 vs $100 is exactly the same percentage as $8,000,000 vs $1,000,000.
 These are 8x or (8-1)×100 = 700% gain.
 The -1 subtracts out the 1x initial investment to show only the gain.
 The gain percentage is not affected by the initial investment value.
 Percent only reflects the degree of difference between Start and Final value.

 Annualized Return % of this overall gain of 99.95351% is ((1 + 0.999535)(1/6 years) - 1) × 100 = 12.24186%